A Simple Optimal Contention Resolution Scheme for Uniform Matroids: Introduction

 Moreover, monotonicity is a desirable property for a $c$-balanced CR scheme to have, since one can then get approximation guarantees for the constrained submodular maximization problem via the relaxation and rounding approach (see \cite{crs} for more details).

+A closely related notion to contention resolution schemes is the \emph{correlation gap}, originally introduced in \cite{agrawal2012price} and extended to constraint families $\mathcal{I} \subset 2^N$ in \cite{crs}.
+Formally, the correlation gap of a family $\I \subseteq 2^N$ is given by

+where $\text{conv}(\mathcal{I})$ denotes the convex hull of the set $\{\mathbf{1}_S : S \in \I\}$.
+This definition is the one given in \cite{crs}, while the original definition from \cite{agrawal2012price} uses the inverse ratio.
+The connection between CR schemes and the correlation gap is then summarized by the following result of \cite[Theorem 4.6]{crs}: the correlation gap of $\I$ is equal to the maximum $c$ such that $\I$ admits a $c$-balanced (but not necessarily monotone) CR scheme.

-By presenting a variety of CR schemes for different constraints, the work in \cite{crs} gives improved approximation algorithms for linear and submodular maximization problems under matroid, knapsack, matchoid constraints, as well as their intersections.
-There has also been work done for getting CR schemes for different types of independence families \cite{crs_bipartite_matchings,correlation_gap_matching}, or by having the elements of the random set $R(x)$ arrive in an online fashion \cite{bayesian_combinatorial_actions,ocrs,optimal_ocrs,adamczyk2018random}.
+By presenting a variety of CR schemes for different constraints, the work in \cite{crs} gives improved approximation algorithms for linear and submodular maximization problems under matroid, knapsack, matchoid constraints, as well as their intersections.\footnote{We postpone the formal definitions and basic matroid background to Section~\ref{sec:matroids}.} CR schemes have also been studied for other types of independence families \cite{crs_bipartite_matchings,correlation_gap_matching}, or by having the elements of the random set $R(x)$ arrive in an online fashion \cite{bayesian_combinatorial_actions,ocrs,optimal_ocrs,adamczyk2018random,livanos2021simple, arnosti2021tight, jiang2022tight}.
 In this work, we restrict our attention to matroid constraints and the offline setting (i.e., we know the full set $R(x)$ in advance).

-A monotone CR scheme with a balancedness of $1 - (1-1/n)^n$ for the uniform matroid of rank one is given in \cite{approximation_allocation,submodular_welfare}, where it is also shown that this is optimal.
+A monotone CR scheme with a balancedness of $1 - (1-1/n)^n$ for the uniform matroid of rank one is given in \cite{approximation_allocation,submodular_welfare}, where $n$ denotes the size of the ground set.
+It is also shown that this is optimal.
 That is, there is no $c$-balanced CR scheme for the uniform matroid of rank one with $c > 1 - (1-1/n)^n$.
 The work of \cite{crs} extends this result by proving the existence of a monotone $1 - (1-1/n)^n$-balanced CR scheme for any matroid.
 This requires defining an exponential-sized linear program and using its dual.
-The existence argument can then be turned into an efficient procedure by using random sampling and the ellipsoid algorithm to construct a CR scheme with a balancedness of $1-1/e$, which is asymptotically optimal.
+The existence argument can then be turned into an efficient procedure by using random sampling and the ellipsoid algorithm to construct an efficient CR scheme with a balancedness of $1 - (1-1/n)^n - \epsilon$, running in time polynomial in the input size and $1/\epsilon$ for any fixed $\epsilon > 0$.
+Since $1-(1-1/n)^n$ converges to $1 - 1/e$, this corresponds to an efficient asymptotically optimal CR scheme with a balancedness of $1-1/e$.